ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Method

-We rely on probabilistic density estimation along the ray for a more targeted sampling strategy that samples fewer points and accelerates the overall method's training.
-We sample $N$ points guided by the estimated density along the ray, where higher density indicates the presence of the surface.
-Given these samples, we compute using SCILLA's architecture the alpha values and perform volume rendering to obtain the final color associated with the ray, which is compared to the ground truth value to train our model:
+\paragraph{Probabilistic density estimation.} Probabilistic density estimation along the ray is employed for a more targeted sampling strategy that samples fewer points and accelerates the overall method's training.
+Guided by the estimated density, $N$ points are sampled along the ray, where higher density indicates the presence of the surface.
+Using \method's architecture, alpha values are computed for these samples, and volume rendering is performed to obtain the final color associated with the ray:

+This resulting color is then compared to the ground truth value to train our model.
 The strategy of associating a sample to either a volumetric or surface-based representation is discussed in the next section.

 The weights $w_i$ associated with each sample (Eq.~\ref{eq:volume-rendering}) serve as a supervision signal to our probabilistic density estimator.
 Hence, we can refine in a self-supervised manner the prediction of the expected density along the ray.
 We rely on Mip-NeRF 360's~\cite{mip-nerf-360} proposal networks as our volumetric density estimator and use their introduced proposal loss, $\mathcal{L}_{\text{prop}}$, to refine density estimation from the weights $w_i$ of our main model.